W-algebras associated to surfaces: The moduli space of sheaves

 on $\BP_{\CM' \times S}(\CV')$ and $\BP_{\CM' \times S}({\CW'}^\vee \otimes \omega_S)$, respectively (we abuse notation by also writing $\emph{taut}_{1,2}$ for the homomorphisms \eqref{eqn:taut hom} tensored by arbitrary line bundles). \\

 \end{proposition}

 \begin{proof} Explicitly, the Proposition states that the following compositions coincide:

 up to tensoring with a suitable line bundle.
-The map $j$ is induced by the map of vector bundles $\CW' \rightarrow \CV'$ that features in \eqref{eqn:length 1}, and $j^\vee$ denotes its dual.
+The map $j$ is induced by the map of vector bundles $\CW' \rightarrow \CV'$ that features in \eqref{eqn:length 1}, with $\CM'$ instead of $\CM$, and $j^\vee$ denotes its dual.
 Then the equality of the two compositions above is a consequence of the standard linear algebra fact that:

 where $\BC \xrightarrow{v} \BC^m$ is a vector, $\BC^m \xrightarrow{A} \BC^n$ is a matrix, and $\BC^n \xrightarrow{\lambda} \BC$ is a covector.

 \end{proof}

 \begin{definition} Define the derived scheme: